 FOREIGN LANGUAGE EXPOSURE

-Our school's curriculum weaves in a basic understanding of many different languages during the school year.
-Our students focus on both English and Spanish as a second language in a bilingual/two-way format.
+Our students focus on both English and Spanish as a second language in a bilingual/two-way immersion (TWI) format.
 Children who are exposed to second languages gain numerous cognitive benefits including the ability to be more creative in their thinking.
 Second language instruction not only provides young children with better cognitive flexibility and creative thinking skills, but it can offer gifted students the intellectual and developmental challenges they need and desire.
-Exposure to both English and Spanish begins in our infant room and, by the time a child is three, we expose our children to the Spanish language for up to 50% of the day and increase as they reach Prek and Kindergarten.
+Exposure to both English and Spanish begins in our infant room and, by the time a child is three, we expose our children to the Spanish language for up to 50% of the day which increases as they reach Prek and Kindergarten.